anslan/BGE_biomonitoring_wf/docs/6decontam.rst

 Input data
 ==========

-The input data for the decontamination process include first **metabarcoding feature table** (with control samples) and **sample metadata**.
+The input data for the decontamination process include a **metabarcoding feature table** (ASV or OTU table, with control samples included) and **sample metadata**.
-Then, later, the identified contaminanted features can be removed also from the :ref:`taxonomy table and fasta file <taxonomy_table>`.
+Then, later, the identified contaminated features can be removed also from the :ref:`taxonomy table and fasta file <taxonomy_table>`.

 - The metabarcoding feature table (per sequencing run/per batch processed simultaneously) with sequence abundances (example):